Skip to main content

 Considering her circumstances, it would have been easy for Emma Bacilla to avoid a final season of collegiate track.

-After all, it might have seemed appropriate if the fifth-year senior javelin-event athlete for Louisiana and former three-sport standout from Westminster Christian Academy had said farewell to college track and focused on a medical career.
+After all, it might have seemed appropriate two years ago if the fifth-year senior javelin-event athlete for Louisiana and former three-sport standout from Westminster Christian Academy had said farewell to college track.

-Cajuns’ head track coach Tommy Badon expressed admiration for the perseverance that Bacilla has exhibited this outdoor season, especially after she experienced a potentially catastrophic arm injury that prevented her from throwing in 2025.
+Cajuns’ head track coach Tommy Badon expresses admiration for the perseverance Bacilla has exhibited, especially after she experienced a potentially catastrophic arm injury that prevented her from throwing in 2025.

-Due to the seriousness of the injury, Bacilla, Badon said, was able to request and acquire a medical exemption from the NCAA, enabling her to complete the corrective surgical procedure and rehabilitate.
+Due to the seriousness of the injury, Bacilla, Badon said, Bacilla acquired a medical exemption from the NCAA, enabling her to complete the corrective surgical procedure and rehabilitate.

 At the Sun Belt Conference championship meet a week ago, Bacilla marked 157-7-feet in the javelin.
 That throw was the third best at the meet, but it qualified her for competition in Lexington, Ky. on May 27-30.